bogardpd/gps-log-tools/README.md

 ```
 status,time
-+,2022-11-17T09:04:46-05:00
+1,2022-11-17T09:04:46-05:00
--,2022-11-17T10:09:00-05:00
+0,2022-11-17T10:09:00-05:00
-+,2022-11-17T11:14:39-05:00
+1,2022-11-17T11:14:39-05:00
--,2022-11-17T11:51:41-05:00
+0,2022-11-17T11:51:41-05:00
 ```

-`+` status indicates the start of a segment, and `-` indicates the stop of a segment.
-Tracks will be split into separate segments any time a `-` changes to a `+`, and any track points with a timestamp between adjacent `-` and `+` timestamps will be discarded.
+`1` status indicates the start of a segment, and `0` indicates the stop of a segment.
+Tracks will be split into separate segments any time a `0` changes to a `1`, and any track points with a timestamp between adjacent `0` and `1` timestamps will be discarded.

-### find_outliers.py
+### remove_outliers.py

-Occasionally, points will be recorded which are far outside of a driving track.
-This script calculates the speed between subsequent pairs of points, and looks for points where the speed from the previous point and to the next point exceeds a certain threshold, indicating that the point is likely an outlier.
+Occasionally, GPS data may contain errors such as points located far outside of a driving track, or with an incorrect timestamp.
+This script looks for such outlier points within a GPX file, and removes those points.

 ### rename_bad_elf_gpx.py